 Stress is not an illness.
-However, if stress-related symptoms aren’t managed and the pressure we feel exceeds our ability to cope, then mental health issues can occur.
+However, if stress-related symptoms aren’t managed and the pressure we feel exceeds our ability to cope, then we can experience poor mental health.

 According to the Health & Safety Executive, as much as 57% of work-related ill health in the UK can be attributed to stress.